-Dogs can suffer from a variety of itchy, annoying skin ailments, just like their human friends.
+Dogs can suffer from a variety of itchy, annoying skin ailments just like their human friends.
 One such ailment is an ingrown hair, which is caused when a hair becomes entrapped and continues to grow within the sheath of the hair follicle without emerging from the surface skin layer.

-Some types of dogs are especially prone to infection of the hair follicles, including spaniels, setters, retrievers, hounds, schnauzers and poodles.
+Some types of dogs are especially prone to infection of the hair follicles, including spaniels, setters, retrievers, hounds, schnauzers, and poodles.
 Dogs who are shaved are at greater risk of developing impacted hair follicles, which lead to ingrown hairs.
-Ingrown hairs are more likely on areas with prior skin damage.
+Ingrown dog whiskers or hairs are more likely on areas with prior skin damage.

 As ingrown hairs can develop on fur-covered areas that are not readily visible, your first warning may come from your pet's behavior.
 Behavioral symptoms include persistent scratching or chewing at the skin.
-In dogs with short coats, ingrown hair and folliculitis are commonly found on areas with sparser fur such as the abdomen.
-In breeds with long, curling hair such as poodles, they can develop anywhere on the body.
+In dogs with short coats, ingrown hair and folliculitis are commonly found on areas with sparser fur, such as the abdomen.
+In breeds with long, curling hair, such as poodles, they can develop anywhere on the body.

 It is important to seek veterinary attention to determine the nature of and treat underlying causes.
-Diagnosis is made through visual exam, skin cytology (to evaluate yeast and bacteria found on your dog's skin), and bacterial and fungal cultures from skin scrapings or pus.
+Diagnosis may be made through visual exam, skin cytology (to evaluate yeast and bacteria found on your dog's skin), and bacterial and fungal cultures from skin scrapings or pus.

 Certain other diseases, such as tumors of the hair follicle and mange, can resemble ingrown hairs in the early stages.
 A veterinary exam is necessary to rule them out.

-A single incidence of ingrown hair may be left alone to resolve on its own, treated with a topical scrub or lanced if severe.
+A single incidence of ingrown hair may be left alone to resolve on its own, or it may be treated with a topical scrub or lanced if severe.
 More pervasive cases of folliculitis that affect entire patches of skin are treated by oral antibiotics and sometimes by topical antiseptic shampoos, conditioners, creams, lotions, sprays, or gels.

-Do not attempt to burst infected follicles as this can increase irritation, further damage the tissues and spread infection-causing bacteria.
-Untreated folliculitis can lead to more serious and pervasive skin infections.
+Do not attempt to burst infected follicles, as this can increase irritation, further damage the tissues, and spread infection-causing bacteria.
+Untreated superficial bacterial folliculitis can lead to more serious and pervasive skin infections.
 Bring your dog to a veterinarian if you notice any signs of skin inflammation.